Bond girl: Roles and impact

 With the exception of these two doomed Bond girls, it is never explained why Bond's love interest in one film is gone by the next, and is never mentioned or even alluded to again.
 This is not always the case in the novels, which do sometimes make references to the Bond girls who have appeared in previous books.
-Tiffany Case and Honey Ryder are revealed to have married other men (in From Russia With Love and The Man With the Golden Gun respectively), and in Doctor No, Bond briefly wonders about Solitaire.
+Tiffany Case and Honey Ryder are revealed to have married other men (in From Russia, with Love and The Man with the Golden Gun respectively), and in Dr. No, Bond briefly wonders about Solitaire.
 In John Gardner's novels continuing the franchise Bond girls begin to appear in more than one book, often picking up their relationships with Bond from before, and in one case continuing a romance through two consecutive titles.
 In Licence Renewed it is specifically noted in an epilogue that Bond and Lavender Peacock stopped seeing each other after a brief romance, but Sukie Tempesta (Nobody Lives for Ever), Beatrice Maria da Ricci (Win, Lose or Die), and Fredericka von Grüsse (Never Send Flowers) all make return appearances in later books.
 Anthony Horowitz's Trigger Mortis picks up two weeks after the events in Goldfinger with Bond continuing his relationship with Pussy Galore.
 A unique case is Mary Goodnight, who appears in the novels On Her Majesty's Secret Service and You Only Live Twice as Bond's secretary, before becoming a full-fledged Bond girl in The Man With the Golden Gun.

 Effect on career

 The role of a Bond girl, as it has evolved in the films, is typically a high-profile part that can sometimes give a major boost to the career of unestablished actresses, although a number of Bond girls were well-established beforehand.
 For instance, Diana Rigg and Honor Blackman were both cast as Bond girls after they had already become stars in the United Kingdom for their roles in the television series The Avengers.
-In addition, Halle Berry won an Academy Award in 2002—the award was presented to her while she was filming Die Another Day.
 Teri Hatcher was already known for her role as Lois Lane in the television series Lois & Clark: The New Adventures of Superman before she was cast in Tomorrow Never Dies.
 A few years after playing a Bond girl, she became one of the most highly paid actresses on television, starring in Desperate Housewives.
-Jane Seymour was an unknown when she was cast in Live and Let Die (the opening credits read "Introducing Jane Seymour"), later won an Emmy Award for playing Maria Callas in a TV movie and then became a household name playing the title role in her TV series Dr. Quinn, Medicine Woman.
-Kim Basinger has had perhaps the most successful post-Bond career.
-After her breakout role in Never Say Never Again, she went on to win an Academy Award for her performance in L.A.
-Confidential and to star in such notable films as 9½ Weeks, Batman, and 8 Mile.